ruhid/MagRemote/README.md

 ```
 If some error happens, installation of pyserial and PyQt5 for your system will be enough

-Tested on Windows and MacOS Monterey(Installing PyQt5 on apple silicon can be a bit tricky, but possible.
-Follow online instructions)
+Tested on Windows, Linux and MacOS Monterey(Installing PyQt5 on apple silicon can be a bit tricky, but possible.
+Follow online instructions).

 ## Using